Two-loop renormalization and running of galaxy bias: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge Fabian Schmidt and Felix Yu for useful conversations.
+The authors acknowledge Alexander Eggemeier, Fabian Schmidt, Rom\'an Scoccimarro and Felix Yu for useful conversations, and Fabian Schmidt for insightful comments on the draft.
 This publication is part of the project `A rising tide: Galaxy intrinsic alignments as a new probe of cosmology and galaxy evolution' (with project number VI.Vidi.203.011) of the Talent programme Vidi which is (partly) financed by the Dutch Research Council (NWO).
 For the purpose of open access, a CC BY public copyright license is applied to any Author Accepted Manuscript version arising from this submission.
 We further acknowledge support by the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 H.R and Z.V. acknowledges the support of the Kavli Foundation.